-Computer Science III: Software Development focuses on gaining knowledge and acquiring competencies in the processes, techniques and tools used to develop production quality software.
+- Grade Level: Grade 10-12 - Prerequisites: Principles of Computing - Credits: 1 credit per semester; 2 semesters - Fulfills a Science elective requirement - Qualifies as a quantitative reasoning course - Counts as elective or directed elective for all diplomas competencies in the processes, techniques and tools used to develop production quality software.
 The course framework aligns with professional standards and situates software development within the context of a software project, providing focus on requirements development and management; project scheduling; project success metrics; code design, development and review principles; testing procedures; release and revision processes; and project archival.
 An additional topic provides exposure to career opportunities within the software development field.
 The final product of this capstone experience is a working software product that adheres to industry standards.